gcavalcante8808/log-dump/README.md

 Introduction
 ------------

-Log-Dump is a Python script to dump and generate all Windows Logon Errors, primary the 4625 and 4771 events on Windows 2008 / 2012 Servers and 529 on Windows 2003 Servers.
+Log-Dump is a Python script to dump and filter Windows Logon Events of all kind on Windows 2008 / 2012 Servers and on Windows 2003 Servers.
-With this tool, system admins can generate a CSV list with all information contained in the Windows Security Log about the erros, wich became easily to treat.
+With this tool, system admins can generate a CSV list with all information contained in the Windows Log, which became easily to treat.

 Installation
 ------------